 This capstone course experience serves as the opportunity for students to demonstrate and document their program learning experience and mastery of expected/required program of study competencies, goals, and learning outcomes within the Master of Science degree in Technology Management.
 Additionally, administered through this course will be a written comprehensive examination that will assess the student's mastery of concepts taught in the required major core courses.
-This course is to be taken during the final semester of coursework in the TMGT program following the completion of all, or all but one, of the other core courses.
+This course is to be taken during the final semester of coursework in the TMGT program following the completion of all core courses, or concurrent with one remaining core course.

-Textbook (required): (You should still have this text from TMGT 595.)
+Textbook (required): (Note: The grace period for using the APA 6th edition ended as of Summer 2021.
+The 7th edition must be used beginning as of the Fall 2021 semester.)

-Title: Publication Manual of the

-American Psychological Association, 6th edition (2nd printing)
+Title: Publication Manual of the American Psychological Association, 7th edition (2020)

 Author: American Psychological Association

-APA Item #: 4200066 # Pages: 272 pages
+APA Item #: 4200074 (softcover)

+Pages: 428 pages

 Format availability: